 Who Is Gwyneth Paltrow?

 Gwyneth Paltrow, the daughter of Tony Award-winning actress Blythe Danner and television producer Bruce Paltrow, began acting as a child.
 In 1995, she appeared in the controversial film Se7en, alongside Morgan Freeman and Brad Pitt.
 From there, Paltrow won starring roles in a string of films including Emma (1996), Great Expectations (1998) and A Perfect Murder (1998).
 In 1999, she won an Oscar for Best Actress for her role in Shakespeare in Love.
-Paltrow later appeared in Iron Man (2008) and other films from the Marvel franchise, and was married to Coldplay frontman Chris Martin from 2003 to 2016.
+Paltrow later appeared in Iron Man (2008) and other films from the Marvel franchise.
+She also is known for her marriage to Coldplay frontman Chris Martin from 2003 to 2016, and for her creation of the GOOP lifestyle brand.

 Gwyneth Kate Paltrow was born on September 27, 1972, in Los Angeles, California.
 The daughter of Tony Award-winning actress Blythe Danner and television producer Bruce Paltrow, Paltrow grew up no stranger to the world of Hollywood.
 After living in Los Angeles, Paltrow moved with her family to New York at age 11.
 The precocious young blonde made her stage debut at just 5 years old in a theater in Massachusetts' Berkshire Mountains, where her mother performed in summer stock.